DigitalMediaServer/LockedList/Docs/LockedList/Readme.txt

   * Removed unused g_hThreadAutoClose.
   * Implemented termination of rundll32.exe spawned 64-bit child-process
     if the search is canceled
+  * Fixed Wow64DisableWow64FsRedirection was not reverted to initial value on exit.
+  * Re-wrote GetSystemHandleInformation() - now NtQuerySystemInformation used SystemExtendedHandleInformation (instead of obsolete SystemHandleInformation).
+    Large number of handles led to overflow fields of SYSTEM_HANDLE structure (USHORT HandleValue and other).
+  * Handle types are now cached to improve performance.
+  * Fixed erroneous ResetEvent(g_hFinishNow) in SystemFuncInit - be called
+    several times during one search: (GetSystemHandlesCount and EnumSystemHandles) or (GetSystemModulesCount and EnumSystemProcesses).
+Now
+    calling ResetEvent(g_hFinishNow) moved to SystemEnum - the main entry point of any enum, called only once
+  * Now EnumSystemHandles does not handle handles of processes that could not be opened using OpenProcess in GetProcessFileName (System, System Idle, and other privileged ones).

   3.0.0.5 - 26th February 2024
   * ANSI build did not include null-termination when converting Unicode